inkanfung/LoanCalculator/KanOnerioSolution/README.md

 **Circuit Breaker Pattern:**

+The Circuit Breaker Pattern is a design pattern that helps prevent repeated failures in a distributed system.
+It works by temporarily stopping requests to a failing service, allowing it to recover before resuming normal operations.

 - Implement a circuit breaker pattern to detect failures and encapsulate the logic of preventing a failure from constantly recurring.
 - When the circuit breaker detects a problem, it "trips" and temporarily stops sending requests to the failing service, allowing it to recover.
 - After a predefined period, the circuit breaker checks if the service is healthy again and resumes sending requests if it is.